vishvAsa/kalpAntaram/kANe/v4/2_antyeShTi_Ashaucha_shuddhi/08_shuddhi.md

 camana).
 656-668 (about snāna).
 Purification by bath on adauca has already been dealt with before.
 Special rules were prescribed for women guilty of adultery (vide H. of Dh, vol. II.

 .
 594. vol. III, pp. 647-649), as also for women raped (vide vol. IT p.
 575).
-Snāna (bath) with the clothes on was prescribed for purification of the body when a person touches one who is patita (murderer of a brāhmaṇa &c.), a candāla, a woman freshly delivered, a woman in her monthly illness, a corpge or one who has touched a corpse; also when a man follows a funeral procession or touches a dog (vide Gaut.
+Snāna (bath) with the clothes on was prescribed for purification of the body when a person touches one who is patita (murderer of a brāhmaṇa &c.), a caṇḍāla, a woman freshly delivered, a woman in her monthly illness, a corpge or one who has touched a corpse; also when a man follows a funeral procession or touches a dog (vide Gaut.
 14. 28-30, Manu V. 85 and 103, Angiras verse 152, Āp Dh. s.
 I..
 5. 15.
 15-16, Yāj.
 III.
 30).
 Baud.
 Dh.
 S. I, 5.
 140 provides that on touching one who sells the Veda (teaches it for money), a yūpa, a funeral pyre, a patita, a dog and a cāņdāla one should

 FOUNDED